BITSS/ACRE/docs/02-scope.md

 # Scoping

-In the Scoping stage, you will choose a paper to reproduce or be assigned one, verify that the paper has some reproduction materials, and if materials are available you will read the paper and declare the scope of the reproduction exercise.
-Chapter 1 describes the steps for defining the scope of a reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.*** In this stage, you are not expected to review the reproduction materials in detail, and most of the exercise’s time should be dedicated to the later stages.
+In the Scoping stage, you will choose a paper to reproduce or be assigned one, verify that the paper has some reproduction materials, and if materials are available you will read the paper and declare the scope of the reproduction exercise. ***Use [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5) to record your work for this stage.*** In this stage, you are not expected to review the reproduction materials in detail, and most of the exercise’s time should be dedicated to the later stages.
 You are expected to spend between 1-3 days in the Scoping stage.

 ## Select a candidate paper or be assigned one.